natethegreat1989/100-days-of-code/log.md

 **Thoughts**
 Realized I really don't know OOP, looking for better understanding of Classes, methods, and attributes.
 Need to understand core functionality.

+### Day 76: Dec 30 Monday

+**Today's Progress**:
+lots of work on the shopping cart.
+Using celery to handle shopping cart messages, and context processors to handle the cart details across templates.

+**Thoughts**
+crushing it, gotta get these sites built. more reps